Handling LGBTQ+ Family Law Issues And Concerns

-At Rowe Law Offices, P.C., we understand that LGBT couples face the same legal issues and concerns as other families.
-Unfortunately, even with the recognition of gay marriage in Pennsylvania, some laws still treat LGBT and straight families differently when it comes to issues like child custody and probate.
+At Rowe Law Offices, P.C., we understand that LGBTQ+ couples face the same legal issues and concerns as other families.
+Unfortunately, even with the recognition of gay marriage in Pennsylvania, some laws still treat LGBTQ+ and straight families differently when it comes to issues like child custody and probate.
 Our attorneys are here to help you deal with the legal challenges you face.

-At Rowe Law Offices, P.C., we have been helping the LGBT community for many years to overcome obstacles to estate planning, inheritance, adoption and property division, even when Pennsylvania did not recognize valid same-sex marriages from other states.
+Our team at Rowe Law Offices, P.C., has been helping the LGBTQ+ community for many years to overcome obstacles to estate planning, inheritance, adoption and property division, even when Pennsylvania did not recognize valid same-sex marriages from other states.

 Services Available To You